-General information about pharmaceutical terminology.
-Pharmaceutical forms.
+General information about pharmaceutical terminology.Pharmaceutical forms.
 Component elements of drug names.
-The aim of the lesson: - To providenew theoretical knowledge; - To provide practical skillsin the given field; To provide practical skinshi the given field,

-- To provide practical skills in the work with scientific and scientific popular literature.
+- To providenew theoretical knowledge; - To provide practical skills in the given field; - To provide practical skills in the work with scientific and scientific popular literature.

-- I. Definition of the pharmaceutical terminology - II.Pharmaceutical forms - III.
+- A student should know: - I. Definition of the pharmaceutical terminology - II.Pharmaceutical forms - III.
 Latin and Greek component elements of drug names - IV.
-Word-formative and grammar structure of pharmaceutical terms
+Word-formativeand grammar structure of pharmaceutical terms